-LAND DIVISION - includes subdivisions (through parcel map, tract map, grant deed or any other method), lot line adjustments, redivisions, mergers and certificates of compliance (except as provided in LUP Policy 5.40).
+LAND DIVISION - includes subdivisions (through parcel map or tract map), lot line adjustments, redivisions, mergers and certificates of compliance except as provided in LUP Policy 5.40).

 LIFE OF THE PROJECT - shall be 100 years.

 LIMITED DURATION - a period of time which does not exceed a two week period on a continual basis, or does not exceed a consecutive four month period on an intermittent basis;